 I'm sitting here in a kayak enjoying an amazing and awesome sunset and I am reflecting on my life and the world around me.
 Sunrises and sunsets are special to me because they remind me of how precious life is, they remind me that we only really have "today."
 We are not gauranteed tomorrow, nor can we do anything about what happened yesterday.
 I believe we should make the most of "today" and prepare our best for whatever may happen tomorrow.

 I wish that I could say that my recovery was swift and easy, but it was not.
 I had to put one step in front of the other, day after day, week after week, and month after month.
 I had to do extensive research, try new treatment modalities, and new nutritional plans.
 The journey back to health was long, arduous, and challenging.
-However, there is seldom a day that goes by now in which I do not thank the Creator for the precious gift of life.

 The Most Difficult Journey of My Life